Skip to main contentSkip to main navigationSkip to footer content

 3 credit hours

-P: PSYCH-101, PSYCH-204, and PSYCH-199 or PSYCH-200
+P: PSYCH-199 or PSYCH-200

 Individual and Group Therapy introduces students to theories and research in counseling and psychotherapy.
 It introduces intervention strategies and counseling skills.
 Lectures and readings address theories of therapy.
 Experiential learning activities and counseling lab exercises promote interpersonal effectiveness in interactions with individuals and groups.
 Modules address career awareness, diversity awareness, ethical decision-making and personal development.